StarRocks/starrocks/docs/loading/Kafka-connector-starrocks.md

 ## Examples

-The following steps take a self-managed Kafka cluster as an example to demonstrate how to configure the Kafka connector and start the Kafka connect (no need to restart the Kafka service) in order to load data into StarRocks.
+The following steps take a self-managed Kafka cluster as an example to demonstrate how to configure the Kafka connector and start the Kafka Connect (no need to restart the Kafka service) in order to load data into StarRocks.

 1. Create a Kafka connector configuration file named **connect-StarRocks-sink.properties** and configure the  parameters.
 For detailed information about parameters, see [Parameters](#parameters).